 What is an external and internal command?

-In MS-DOS there are two ways commands are executed.
-An Internal command, which is a command embedded into the command.com file, and an external command, which is not embedded into command.com and therefore requires a separate file to be used.
+In MS-DOS, there are two ways commands are executed: internally and externally.
+An Internal command is embedded into the command.com file, and an external command, which is not and requires a separate file to operate.

-For example, if your computer does not have the fdisk.exe file and you try using the fdisk command, you would receive an error "Bad command or file name" error message.
+For example, if your computer does not have the fdisk.exe file and you try using the fdisk command, you will receive a "Bad command or file name" error message.
 Fdisk is an external command that only works if fdisk.exe, or in some cases, fdisk.com, is present.